scottkellum/sassconfdesign/website/source/pages/2013-10-01-nyc-primer.md

 You will walk.
 A lot.
 Bring comfortable shoes.
 It's also a really great way to explore the city, especially downtown Manhattan.

 #### Subway
 NYC is known for its public transportation.
 The subway runs 24/7.
 You'll be able to get anywhere.
 Anytime.
 Late, late night trains run less frequently and there can be weekend train work.

 * **[Embark](http://letsembark.com/)** (iPhone)
 * New York Subway Map (iPhone)
 * NYC Bus & Subway Maps (Android)
 * [Hopstop](https://www.hopstop.com/)
-* **[Exit Strategy](http://www.exitstrategynyc.com/)** Maps and know were to stand to get in and out of the Subway with ease (iPhone, Android, Blackberry)
+* **[Exit Strategy](http://www.exitstrategynyc.com/)** Maps plus know were to stand to get in and out of the Subway with ease—it does make a difference. (iPhone, Android, Blackberry)

 #### Bike!